lemunozm/lancat/README.md

 ## Filtering users
 By default *lancat* notifies to the LAN with your OS user name.
-You can change it with the `-n` flag.
+It is possbile to change this name with the `-n` flag.

-You can filter for sending messages only to certain users:
+You can filter for sending or receiving messages only for certain users:
 ```
-$ lancat -u -q user1 user2
+$ lancat -u user1 user2
 ```
-Only user1 and user2 will listen.

-And tou can filter also to receive messages only from concrete users:
 ```
 $ lancat -l -u user1 user2
 ```
-Only user1 and user2 will be listened.

-In order to see which users are listening the lan, you can run *lancat* in the search mode with `-s`
+In order to see which users are listening the lan, you can run *lancat* in the *search mode* with `-s`
 ```
 $ lancat -s
 ```

 For see all available options see the help: `lancat --help`.

-# Usage examples
+# Usage Examples
 ## Pair to pair LAN communication
 ### Default user names
 We send a message filtering by *user1*: